 Military-style assault weapons and high-capacity ammunition magazines have no place on our streets.
 They are designed to kill large numbers of people quickly, and they have no other use in civilian hands.
 Today, even people with criminal records, or with serious mental illness, can and do buy assault weapons from unlicensed private sellers who don’t conduct background checks.

-Mayors Against Illegal Guns completed an analysis of the 56 incidents in the last four years where at least 4 people were killed by guns.
-Of these mass shootings, at least 13 involved assault weapons or high-capacity magazines, and those incidents resulted in 135% more people shot and 57% more deaths than other mass shootings.
+Mayors Against Illegal Guns completed an analysis of the 93 incidents between January 2009 and September 2013 where at least 4 people were killed by guns.
+Of these mass shootings, at least 14 involved assault weapons or high-capacity magazines, and those incidents resulted in 151% more people shot and 63% more deaths than other mass shootings.

 The time has come to review and improve the federal assault weapons ban that expired in 2004.
 Congress should pass the Assault Weapons Ban of 2013 (S. 150), which would create a clear and enforceable standard for taking these weapons out of our communities.Read More